MHTMA Constitution as amended 21 October 2021

 The EXEC shall arrange a conference annually and set the fee payable by members for attending, unless constraints beyond the control of the EXEC make this unfeasible.
 As organisers, no fee is payable by the EXEC.
 No fee shall be payable by any member who attends the AGM only.

+a.
 Chair: Shall manage the conduct and business of the Association in any regular meeting, the AGM, any extraordinary General Meeting and the EXEC.
-S/he shall have a second (casting) vote in the event of a tied vote and shall exercise a running scrutiny of the accounts.
+They shall have a second (casting) vote in the event of a tied vote.

+b.
 Vice-chair: Shall act in the absence of the Chair and generally assist in the management of the Association.
 Shall be the main point of contact regarding website matters which are outside the role of the Administrator.

 c.
 Secretary: In liaison with the Administrator shall keep a record of all Association business, minutes/records of the EXEC, AGM’s, (Extraordinary General Meetings) EGM’s, and deal with all correspondence, and arrange for the distribution of material to members.

-Treasurer: Shall be responsible for petty cash, keeping proper income/expenditure accounts, any insurance matters, and making any payments due, adding/removing bank signatories, adding/ removing access to online banking from the Association.
-S/he will be responsible for the collection of membership fees and will report on the financial affairs of the Association to each EXEC meeting, and prepare an annual statement of accounts to be presented to the AGM, after approval by the auditor.
+d.
+Treasurer: Shall be responsible for keeping proper income/expenditure accounts, any insurance matters, and making any payments due, adding/removing bank signatories, adding/ removing access to online banking from the Association.
+They will be responsible for the collection of membership fees and will report on the financial affairs of the Association to each EXEC meeting, and prepare an annual statement of accounts to be presented to the AGM, after approval by the independent examiner.

 The EXEC shall exercise all the powers of the Association save for those powers reserved to the members of the MHTMA by its constitution.